Institutional Refund Policy

 If a student completely withdraws from all classes, repayment of a percentage of the federal financial aid received to the U.S. Department of Education may be required.
 Once all classes have been dropped, the college is required to calculate the aid received and the number of days enrolled to determine if a student will be required to repay federal financial aid funds.
 A portion of federal financial aid may be owed to both PRCC and to the U.S. Department of Education.

 Title IV funds are awarded to students under the assumption that the student will attend school for the entire period of enrollment.
 When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that he/she received.
 The amount of federal financial aid a student has earned for the enrollment period is based on the length of time the student remains enrolled for that period.
 Therefore, the percentage of the enrollment period completed is also the percentage of aid the student has earned.
+For students enrolled in modules (parts of term), no R2T4 freeze date will be used.

 The Unearned Amount of Title IV federal aid due by the school and the student are charged back to the student’s account and returned to the applicable Title IV financial aid programs in the following order: